nat-20/ORACLE-ddos/README.md

 # ORACLE

 ORACLE: c**O**llabo**R**ation of d**A**ta and **C**ontrol p**L**an**E**s to detect DDoS attacks in a Software-Defined Networking (SDN) architecture.
 This DDoS detection system is composed by two modules: a control plane implementation developed in an **ONOS** controller, and a data plane implementation developed using the **P4 lenguage**.
 In order to communicate both planes is used the **P4Runtime** interface which allows controlling in real-time the data plane elements of a p4 device.
 The following image shows the operating architecture of the detection system.
-On the right side of the image we can see the repository files distribution where you can associate the file color with a specific part of the architecute.
+On the right side of the image we can see the repository folders distribution where you can associate the folder color with a specific part of the architecute.

 ![](https://github.com/sebitas0623/ORACLE_ddos/blob/master/images/Archit.png)